deephaven-examples/deephaven-debezium-demo/README.md

 http://localhost:10000/ide
 ```

-and cut & paste to it from `/scripts/demo.py`.
+cut & paste to it from `/scripts/demo.py`.

-Suggesting that you cut&paste instead of automatically setting the script to run is intentional, so that you can see tables as they are created and populated and watch them update before you execute the next command.
+As you cut&paste instead the script you can see tables as they are created and populated and watch them update before you execute the next command.

 If you want to load everything in one command, however, you can do it as the `demo.py` file is available inside the DH server container under `/scripts/demo.py`.